cacophony-wj/LeS/README.md

 ## Where the hell do I go after Chloe tells me about the secret passage?

 Go back out the way you came and to the cave where Ralof and Hadvar are.
 The main quest may break if you go through _Cursed Loot's_ "narrow passage" shortcut and the _Unofficial Patch_ makes sure to warn you about it, so I have removed that option.
 Go all the way back in the cave until you get to the room with the spiders, kill them (or let Chloe do it, she's a beast) and search the Imperials in there for a _Torn Note_.
 Read the note.

+## I was bound and then defeated and then teleported somewhere and now I can't get up from the ground!

+Wait 30 seconds, save, wait 30 more seconds, reload the save you just made.
+If this doesn't allow you to stand up, you'll have to load a game from before you were defeated.